libp2p/specs/kad-dht/README.md

 We keep track of the set of peers we've already queried (`Pq`) and the set of next query candidates sorted by distance from `Key` in ascending order (`Pn`).
-At initialization `Pn` is seeded with the `α` peers from our routing table we know are closest to `Key`, based on the XOR distance function (see [distance definition](#distance)).
+At initialization `Pn` is seeded with the `k` peers from our routing table we know are closest to `Key`, based on the XOR distance function (see [distance definition](#distance)).